 I left Sheffield – had my leaving do at Bramall Lane – for the Daily Post in Liverpool and 12 months later found myself in the midst of the Heysel Stadium disaster in Belgium.
 I was there to provide the quotes story after the match.
 As soon as it became apparent what was happening on that dreadful evening when 39 Italian fans died prior to the European Cup final between Liverpool and Juventus, my senior colleague instructed 'You do the news story, I'll do the football'!

 From Merseyside it was back over the Pennines, this time to Leeds and the Yorkshire Post, where I was deputy sports editor.
 It wasn't long, however, before I was offered a job on the Daily Mirror's Manchester sports desk.
 My salary doubled.
 Two years and a rather large mortgage later the Mirror closed its northern operation.
 I signed for the Daily Star.
-Like the Mirror it too was to close its Manchester office and there followed by a brief spell on a fragile new national, The Post, in Warrington.
+Like the Mirror it too was to close its Manchester office and there followed a brief spell on a fragile new national, The Post, in Warrington.
 One Rebecca Wade/Brooks, much later to become editor of the News of the world and The Sun, was a secretary there.
 Four rocky months after launch the inevitable redundancy notice was delivered by motorbike dispatch rider on Christmas Eve.

 With the disappearance of a northern-based newspaper centre, London beckoned and Today, on Vauxhall Bridge Road, Britain's first full colour daily.
 I managed to jump ship before its demise and spent the next 14 years – luxury – on sport in various roles at the Daily Express.
 I finished my days there as night sports editor before opting to be my own boss.

 I have worked as a freelance for, among many others, the Daily Mail, Independent, The Times, Sunday People and Sunday Mirror.
-I was also launch editor of a free daily title aimed at commuters travelling between London and Brighton.
+I was also launch editor of a daily title aimed at commuters travelling between London and Brighton.

 My interests are politics and sport.
 Despite a career in sports journalism, politics has always been top of my agenda.
 I can watch hours of monotonous political debate but fast forward through Match Of The Day.
 Indeed, political journalism was my initial ambition.
-I sort of got sidetracked.
+I got sort of sidetracked.